December 16, 2014

 Some men with gonorrhea may have no symptoms at all.
 However, men who do have symptoms, may have:

-In women, the symptoms of gonorrhea are often mild, but most women who are infected have no symptoms.
-Even when a woman has symptoms, they can be so non-specific as to be mistaken for a bladder or vaginal infection.
-The initial symptoms and signs in women include a painful or burning sensation when urinating, increased vaginal discharge, or vaginal bleeding between periods.
-Women with gonorrhea are at risk of developing serious complications from the infection, regardless of the presence or severity of symptoms.
+Most women with gonorrhea do not have any symptoms.
+Even when a woman has symptoms, they are often mild and can be mistaken for a bladder or vaginal infection.
+Women with gonorrhea are at risk of developing serious complications from the infection, even if they don't have any symptoms.

 Untreated gonorrhea can cause serious and permanent health problems in both women and men.

 In women, untreated gonorrhea can cause pelvic inflammatory disease (PID).
 Some of the complications of PID are